The Crane Mission

-Coach your team through a real FIRST LEGO League mission and prepare them for the challenges to come!
+Coach your team through a real FIRST LEGO League mission and prepare them for the challenges that are to come!

-- To complete this lesson, your students could use the Advanced Driving Base model and the Dozer Blade and Lift Arm attachments.
+- To complete this lesson, your pupils could use the Advanced Driving Base model along with the Dozer Blade and Lift Arm attachments.

 - Use the video to explain the lesson.

 - Ask them to set up the Crane model on the game field.

 - Have them follow the instructions to write a program that will drive their robot to the Crane and activate it.

 4. Explain (10 Min.)